WouterBau/WouterBau.github.io/_posts/2022-04-10-quickstart-ligatures-oh-my-posh-terminal-icons.md

 - Install the font as you would any other font on your device

 # Enable Ligatures in Editors
-Do be sure to enable these, because they will start to override some default behaviors and views of characters.
+Do be sure to know what you're doing when enabling these, because they will start to override some default behaviors and views of characters.
 I like the sight of it, but it could be confusing for others.

 ## Visual Studio
 - Open "Options"